 Client-side caching reduces server overhead (it prevents data from being downloaded over and over again) while saving a lot of time for the server.

-Clearing browser cache is a very straightforward process.
-If you are using chrome, you simply need to go the Setting-> Security And Privacy-> Clear Browsing Data
+Clearing the browser cache is a very straightforward process.
+If you are using Chrome, you simply need to go the Setting-> Security And Privacy-> Clear Browsing Data

 You can also simply click on the three dots at the right top corner and go to More Tools-> Clear browsing data